Lydia Lassila: Personal life

 Lassila completed her primary schooling at Our Lady of the Immaculate Conception Primary School in Sunshine, Victoria, and completed her secondary education at Methodist Ladies' College, Melbourne and Westbourne Grammar School.
 She completed a bachelor's degree in Applied Science (Human Movement) at RMIT University.
 She is married to Lauri Lassila, a Finnish former professional freestyle skier, whose career included placing 2nd in moguls at the FIS Freestyle Skiing World Championships in 1999.
 She gave birth to her first son in 2011 after winning gold at the 2010 Vancouver Winter Olympics.
 Her second son was born in 2015 after the 2014 Sochi Winter Olympics where she claimed bronze.
+In 2020, they moved from Lorne, Victoria, to Kittilä, Finnish Lapland, near to the Levi fell.

 Career

 In June 2005, Lassila suffered a ruptured anterior cruciate ligament (ACL) and underwent knee reconstruction using an allograft.
 This allowed for a faster recovery and a swift return to the slopes in time for the start of the 2006 Winter Olympic Games in February.

 During the second qualifying round of the Torino aerials competition, Lassila's knee collapsed on impact after she attempted to land a difficult jump, re-rupturing her ACL and forcing her to withdraw.
 However, taking inspiration from compatriots and teammates Jacqui Cooper and Alisa Camplin, both of whom have suffered similar knee injuries, the then 24-year-old Lassila vowed to return to the sport when she recovered.

 Lassila made her comeback to World Cup competition 16 months later in China in December 2007, collecting a silver medal in her first event.

 She ended the 2007/08 season ranked second in the World Cup standings, and then went on to win her first World Cup title in the following 2008/09 season.